Buttons in UI Design

 To avoid this, put the clear labels on each of the buttons and choose wording that doesn’t confuse users:

 The next consideration is the appearance of your buttons.
-Styles are often dictated by current trends and their relevance.
+In user-centered design examples, styles are often dictated by current trends and their relevance.

 The texture, size, shadows and highlights of a skeuomorphic virtual button should take after real ones, and make people feel like they are pushing a real button.